 Very few people enjoy delivering bad news.
 When it comes to a person getting a job or not, he or she likely has many financial obligations riding on the decision.
 Human resources professionals are aware of this, which adds to the difficulty of breaking the news.
 Still, most applicants will appreciate your professionalism and courtesy, and it will reflect well on your company as a whole.

-TPG Staffing is an NJ-based staffing agency working with businesses across the nation.
+TPG HR Services is an NJ-based company working with businesses across the nation.
 We handle the employment decisions of dozens of companies every day and offer recruitment and HR services to clients who either do not have a dedicated HR team or need assistance in their established departments.
 Contact us at 732-917-6000 to learn how we can help your business.